 Chauncy lets media organizations explore licensing anonymously.
 You submit an inquiry, negotiate terms, and document a good-faith attempt — without revealing your identity, your editorial intent or your outlet — so negotiations are based on the value of the content, not assumptions about you.
 If a deal closes, both parties sign and identities are disclosed.
 If not, nothing is.

 The same producer submits an anonymous inquiry through Chauncy.
 The creator receives an offer from a verified media organization — no outlet name, no story details, no contact information.
 Negotiations proceed entirely within the platform.
-Identities are only revealed if a deal is made and both parties sign.
-If not, the inquiry closes and nothing is disclosed.
-The producer's editorial plans remain her own.
-Pricing is driven by the content and terms — not the identity of the buyer.
+Identities are only revealed if a deal is made and both parties sign, and pricing is driven by the content and terms — not the identity of the buyer.
+If there's no deal, the inquiry closes and nothing is disclosed.

 Your identity, outlet, and editorial intent are never disclosed to the rights holder — at any point during negotiations.
 They know a verified media organization is interested.
 Nothing more.
 No outlet, no story — and no assumptions driving the price.